RylanTech/Local-Reactive-Pass/README.md

 # Local-Reactive-Pass

 The public version of this site is available at https://reactivepass.com.
 It costs $8 a year.
-This if for if you want to use it on your home network which would be the safest way to store your passwords.
+This repo is for if you want to use it on your home network which would be the safest way to store your passwords.

 ## Prerequisites
 To set this up you need to have mySQL installed and a database created with the name of your choice, the default name is localreactivepass.
 You will need npm installed as well to run the project.
 You will also need a process manager, such as pm2, to run the project constantly.